on surfaces under a range of temperatures and relative humidity

 - These data have been used to develop a predictive model to estimate virus decay under a limited range of environmental conditions.

-- Testing performed on non-porous surfaces, specifically stainless steel, ABS plastic, and nitrile rubber (coming soon).
+- Testing performed on non-porous surfaces, specifically stainless steel, ABS plastic, and nitrile rubber.

-- There was no significant difference found in the decay of the virus found between stainless steel and ABS plastic.
+- There was no significant difference found in the decay of the virus found between stainless steel ABS plastic, and nitrile rubber.

 - Infectious dose is unknown (how much makes a person sick)